cschiewek/groupwise/README.md

 Wrapper for Groupwise SOAP web services.
 Currently only targets Groupwise 2012 or higher.

-Currently, only authentication and free/busy lookup is implemented.
+Currently, only authentication and free/busy lookup are implemented.

 ## Installation